 End of Year Transactions and Accounting Method

-At the end of your fiscal year, cash and accrual accounting must be considered in the timing of transactions.
+At the end of your fiscal (financial) year, cash and accrual accounting must be considered in the timing of transactions.
 Here is how:

 - Income: If you are using accrual accounting and you want income in the current year, send out bills before the end of the year.
 If you want to delay income, don't send out bills until after the start of the next year.
 For cash accounting, pay the bill in the year when you expect the lowest total income.

 - Expenses: Take on expenses in the year when you want those expenses to be counted, to minimize your taxes.
 You don't necessarily have to pay the bill in that year if you are using accrual accounting.

 Un-collectible Bills/Bad Debts

 You don't have bad debts if you're using the cash method of accounting because you don't record the debt until you receive the money.
 Under the accrual method, if you have customers who haven't paid you, you may be able to write off or reduce your taxes for these bad debts.
 You can only claim a bad debt deduction for an uncollectible receivable if you already included it in income.

 As an example, let's say you sent an invoice to a client in February.
 You have made repeated attempts to collect the money and have finally decided that this client is not going to pay.
 If you are using the accrual accounting method, you have already recorded the sale.
 Before the end of the year, you may take this uncollectible amount out of your income, thus reducing your gross income and your tax liability.

 How to Change Your Accounting Method

 Once you have set your business accounting method, you must get IRS approval to make a change to the other type.
-That's because how you treat different types of income and expenses must be consistent for tax purposes.
-If you are just correcting an error, you don't need IRS approval.
+How you treat different types of income and expenses must be consistent for tax purposes.